Frequently Asked Questions about LED

 Always buy based on lumens, watts is a number that is used to determine how much energy it takes to produce those lumens.
 It is important to pay attention to lumens per watt, or lm/w.
 The higher the number, the less energy you will need to produce the light.
 You will notice that some lights take less energy to produce the same amount of light, and this is something you should watch for.
 Typically, the higher the ratio, the better.

 Almost always, it is the driver.
 That is why it is important to know who makes the driver in the LED fixture or retrofit you purchase.
-Brand names like Meanwell and Philips are good.
-A LED product with a 1 or 2 year warranty is an indication of how good the driver is in that product.
+Brand names like Meanwell, Inventronics and Philips are great.
+A LED product with a 1 or 2 year warranty is an indication of how good the driver or product is.
 Typically a good driver should last more than 50,000 hours.

 Heat.
 Heat is the enemy of electronics, the hotter it is, the shorter the light.
 However, with good design, you can create a light or fixture that can withstand some high heat environments.
 Typically a fixture or bulb with an external driver will last longer than an integrated fixture that has the LEDs and driver as one unit.